 - Qualitative Research 2 (data analysis)

-- Sharing of local case studies and learning from our findings
+- Sharing of local case studies and learning from these and invited external speakers

-- Providing ad hoc advise and support to Midlands decision support units on local evaluations
+- Providing ad hoc advice and support to Midlands decision support units on local evaluations